MadeByThePinsHub/handbook/handbook/about/index.md

 ## Footnotes

 [^1]: As we update the things, we configured GitLab CI to count how many words our handbook have in real-time before Mkdocs kicks off the builder.
-[^2]: We update the historical records every **April's Fools Day** and other random days before December, based on ur pages counter schedule.
+[^2]: We update the historical records every **April's Fools Day** and other random days before December, depending on our pages counter schedule.